 (6) An itemized list and explanation of all fees and charges that are not incorporated into the rates charged for natural gas that the governmental aggregator will charge the customer for participating in the aggregation, including any applicable switching fees or early termination penalties.
 These switching fees and/or early termination penalties shall not apply to a customer that moves out of the governmental aggregator's territory.

-(5) Disclosure of the dates covered by the aggregation, including an estimated service commencement date and notice that the customer may opt out of the aggregation at least every two years without penalty.
+(7) Disclosure of the dates covered by the governmental aggregation program, including an estimated service commencement date and notice that the customer may opt out of the aggregation at least every two years without penalty.

 (C) No governmental aggregator or retail natural gas supplier serving a governmental aggregation shall impose any terms, conditions, fees, or charges on any customer served by a governmental aggregation unless the particular term, condition, fee, or charge was clearly disclosed to the customer at the time the customer chose not to opt out of the aggregation.

 (D) To assist its preparation and dissemination of required opt-out notices, a governmental aggregator that is certified by the commission may request that the incumbent natural gas company provide it with customer information consistent with paragraph (A) of rule 4901:1-28-05 of the Administrative Code.
 The governmental aggregator shall not, without the customer's express written consent or electronic authorization or unless pursuant to a court or commission order: